Standard kerbside service

-The introduction of a combined Food Organics and Garden organics collection service will remove a complete waste stream, food waste, from being disposed of in landfill.
-Audits have demonstrated that more than half of the waste disposed in the average household garbage bin has the potential to be recovered through a Food Organics and Garden Organic collection service.Commitment to addressing waste management proactively
+The introduction of a combined Food Organics and Garden Organics collection service removes a complete waste stream, food waste, from being disposed of in landfill.
+Audits conducted under the old service demonstrated that more than half of the waste disposed in the average household garbage bin by weight had the potential to be recovered through a Food Organics and Garden Organic collection service.Commitment to addressing waste management proactively

 Wagga Wagga City Council's Community Strategic Plan 2040 identifies the need to manage waste proactively to meet the objective of creating a sustainable environment for future generations.
 This plan was developed as a result of significant community consultation.

 Council is committed to providing the best service to achieve both environmental and economic efficiencies.
-The diversion of food organics from landfill is the way many Councils are looking to do this and the establishment of a new contract provides the opportunity for Council to assess current practices and look to improve on these for the future.
+The diversion of food organics from landfill is the way many Councils are looking to do this and the establishment of a new contract in 2018 provided the opportunity for Council to assess waste practices and look to continually improve on these for the future.

 Commitment to reducing environmental impacts

-If organic material can be removed from the domestic waste stream and composted, the resulting material can be used as a soil enhancer for agricultural application.
-As composting requires oxygen, the main gas that is released is carbon dioxide, which has a lesser impact on the environment than methane.
+If organic material can be removed from the domestic waste stream and composted, the resulting material can be used as a soil enhancer for agricultural application or community parks and gardens.
+As composting requires oxygen, the main gas that is released in the process is carbon dioxide, which has a lesser impact on the environment than methane.

 Commitment to extending the life of community assets

 Wagga Wagga City Council owns and manages the Gregadoo Waste Management Centre and the landfill cells that are contained at this site.
 The faster these cells are filled, the more frequently cells need to be constructed.
-A new cell can cost between $2-4 million and at current disposal rates a new cell needs to be built every 4 to 5 years.
+A new cell can cost between $3-6 million which under the previous service needed to be built every 4 to 5 years.
 Reducing the amount of waste sent to landfill will reduce the frequency at which cells need to be constructed and reduce the frequency of significant financial outlay.